CJK Unified Ideographs Extension B: Known issues

+Size

+Extension B contains 42720 (initially 42711) characters, more than double the 20992 included in the Unified Repertoire and Ordering, and far more than any other CJK extension block (the second-largest of which, as of Unicode 17.0, is CJK Unified Ideographs Extension F, with 7473 characters).
+This also makes it the only block, besides Private Use Areas, to occupy more than half of the 65534 allocatable codepoints in a Unicode plane.

+Owing to its size, a number of mistakes have been discovered in the original version of Extension B since it was encoded.
+To facilitate better review of proposed characters, the working set size for subsequent CJK extension blocks has been kept much smaller; for example, the Ideographic Research Group currently requests that its member bodies should usually submit no more than 2500 characters each, so as to keep the size of the working set below 10000 characters if possible.

 Unifiable variants and exact duplicates in Extension B

-Also in CJK Unified Ideographs Extension B, hundreds of glyph variants were encoded.
+In CJK Unified Ideographs Extension B, hundreds of glyph variants were encoded.
 In addition to the deliberate encoding of close glyph variants, seven exact duplicates (where the same character has inadvertently been encoded twice) and two semi-duplicates (where the CJK-B character represents a de facto disunification of two glyph forms unified in the corresponding BMP character) were encoded by mistake: